On the Diversity and Coded Modulation Design of Fluid Antenna Systems: System Model

 \subsection{Channel Model}

-All wireless links are assumed to exhibit Nakagami fading with integer parameter $m \geq 1$.
+All wireless links are assumed to exhibit Nakagami fading with integer parameter $m \geq 1$; $m=1$ corresponds to Rayleigh fading and $m \to \infty$ to deterministic no-fading scenario.
 We represent the Nakagami-$m$ fading channels at the $N$ ports by a set of $Nm$ complex Gaussian random variables, as follows \cite{NB}